Sullivan’s Island residents weigh in on controversial redevelopment

 Before any development can take place, council will have to pass an ordinance to allow a commercial business to operate outside of the allocated commercial district.

-“The concern for council and what they have to examine is whether or not commercial activity would disturb the quiet comfort a repose of a residential neighborhood,” Benke said.
+“This is a unique situation where commercial activity is in a residential area,” Benke explained.
+“The concern for council and what they have to examine is whether or not commercial activity would disturb the quiet comfort and repose… of a residential district.”

-Island leaders say they don’t expect to come to a decision quickly after tonight’s meeting.
+Island leaders say they don’t expect to come to a decision after Tuesday’s meeting.